China's Xi takes spotlight at Davos as US makes transition

 - Patty Murray, Maria Cantwell criticized for vote to block prescription drugs from Canada

-Such transitions have given an opening for Xi, who arrived by train in the Alpine snows of Davos to a red-carpet welcome Monday, to project political stability while drumming up business for China.
+Such transitions have given an opening for Xi, who arrived by train in the Alpine snows of Davos to a red carpet welcome Monday, to project political stability while drumming up business for China.

 The bumpy run-up to the Trump administration — Trump’s poll numbers are low for an incoming president — has given the Chinese leader a convenient opportunity to advance his goal of giving his country a more assertive leadership role on the world stage.